-- 3.11 The Applicant has stated that it requires Code powers to facilitate the deployment of its network in public highways.
-It has explained that applying for street works licences under section 50 of the New Roads and Street Works Act 1991 would add significant costs.
-Given its experience from previous ventures, it is aware that Code Powers significantly speeds up the builds and lowers costs.
-Also, highways authorities have told the Applicant that they would prefer it to obtain Code powers rather than submit multiple section 50 licence applications. - 3.12 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
+- 3.11 The Applicant has stated that there are three significant obstacles which individually and collectively make it impractical to deploy its network without Code powers: - Access to public highways without Code powers, the applicant would have to apply for licences under section 50 of the New Roads and Street Works Act 1991 to place apparatus in streets and to undertake street works.
+Such licences are at the discretion of highways authorities and are costly and time consuming to acquire. - Access to private land the Applicant wishes to place parts of its network on private land in order to minimise its impact on public highways.
+Absent Code powers it does not benefit from the statutory rights afforded to Code operators in relation to access to private land.
+It considers this would place it as a competitive disadvantage to other telecoms providers who have Code powers. - Permitted development rights the Applicant cannot make use of the permitted development rights available to Code operators.
+It considers that applying for planning permission would increase its costs, delay its network rollout and place it at a competitive disadvantage to other telecoms providers who have Code powers. - 3.12 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
 Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
-We consider that, together, these effects could impair the Applicant's business case for deploying its network. - 3.13 We consider that the network planned by the Applicant would not be practicable without the application of the Code.
+We consider that, together, these effects could impair the Applicant's business case for deploying its network.

+3.13 We consider that the network planned by the Applicant would not be practicable without the application of the Code.